aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 - [AWS FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html), for filtering and routing application logs
 - [Community Extensions](#community-extensions), providing support for advanced use cases

-The `ServiceExtension` class is an abstract class which you can also implement in order to build your own custom service extensions for modifying your service, or attaching your own custom resources or sidecars.

 ## Example

 ```ts